 Qualitative Research Methods [15 credits] is a prerequisite for any students planning a qualitative dissertation.

-Students are advised to take at least two core course units in the first year of the course for part-time students, or in the first semester for full-time students.
+Part-time students are advised to take at least two core course units in the first year of the course, full-time students are advised to complete two core units in the first semester.

 MRes (part-time distance learning)

 UK/EU students (per annum): £900 per 15 credits and £1,800 for dissertation

 International students (per annum): £1,700 per 15 credits and £3,400 for dissertation

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.